Mingyuee88/Mingyuee88.github.io/_posts/2022-06-26-wide_tables.md

 Supervised finetuning (SFT) is a technique that allows large language models (LLMs) to further train using human-annotated data.
 Its goal is to enhance model performance on specific tasks, such as answering user questions, generating text, or engaging in dialogue.
 Through this approach, models learn to respond to human inputs more accurately and reasonably.

-## Core Components of Supervised Finetuning
+## Basic knowledge of Supervised Finetuning

 ### Conversation Examples
 The foundation of supervised finetuning lies in extensive dialogue data that simulates real-world scenarios, including: